FlamingArr/love2droid/README.md

 # Love2Droid, make .apk from .love "on" github

-**You will just upload your game.love file, do some configuration, wait a minute or two and download the generated signed or unsigned apk!**
+**After some setup, you will just upload your game.love file, do some configuration, wait a minute or two and download the generated signed or unsigned apk!**

 ## Step by step guide :
-* Fork this repository and perform the next steps in the forked repo.
+* Generate a repository from this repo (see https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)
+**All the steps below should be done in your generated repo**
 * Replace the game.love file in buildData with your own (it must be named game.love).
 * Edit the config.lua file in buildData (the file itself contains info on how to edit it).
-* In .github/worksflows create a new file named "build.yml" and copy paste the contents of main.yml
 * Goto actions tab and click on the topmost action.
 * Wait until it finishes.
 * Now from the artifacts download the signed or unsigned apk.